A savvy business owner sees a hole in the market, and figures out a way to fill it.

 A savvy and compassionate business owner sees a pain in the world, and finds a way to ease it for those who suffer from it.

-These are the people we all know, and their products and marketing are wherever we look.
+These are the people we all know, and their products and marketing (good as well as bad) are there to be found wherever we look.

-And then there’s a third kind of person.
+And then there’s a third kind of business owner.

-This type isn’t in business because there’s a need, or a hole in the market, or because they found a way to make money.
+This type isn’t in business just because there’s a need, or a hole in the market, or because they found a way to make money:

-Your values don’t have to stand in the way of your growth – they can enable your growth, and impact, and money, and all those good things.
+Your values don’t have to stand in the way of your growth.